COLLIN BJORK

 This week, I attended the 50th Annual Rhetoric Society of America Conference in Minneapolis, Minnesota.
 I participated in the Research Network Forum, where emerging scholars pre-circulated works-in-progress and then exchanged feedback with each other.
 The inimitable Debra Hawhee led our small group in a lively, thoughtful, and uplifting conversation about our scholarship, and I left the table energized to revisit the exploration of rhetoric and time in my dissertation.
 Thanks to Debbie, Katie, Patty, and Melissa for their generous feedback!

 Additionally, John Gallagher, Dan Ehrenfeld, and I put together a panel called "Reinventing Chronos for Digital Media."
 While kairos is a useful temporal concept for rhetoricians, we aimed to theorize Aristotle's notion of chronos (as expressed in the Physics) as a complementary idea of time that might help researchers better understand how rhetors leverage different temporalities in digital media.
-Based on the third chapter of my dissertation, my presentation--"Cumulative Ethos: Chronos, Character, and Kanye West"--investigated how ethos accumulates rhetorical force over time.
-Kanye West served as a case study for this exploration, which occurred, coincidentally, on the same day that his latest album--Ye--dropped.
-You can view my slides and a transcript of my presentation by clicking the links below.

 computers and writing conference - may 25, 2018